libj/util/README.md

-# FastJAX Util
+# OpenJAX Classic Util

 **Java API Extensions to `java.util`**

 ## Introduction

 Java's `java.util` package provides a wide range of utility classes, yet many common patterns are left for developers to implement themselves.
-To bridge a span of the gap, FastJAX Util complements Java's standard utility classes with implementations of such patterns.
+To bridge a span of the gap, OpenJAX Classic Util complements Java's standard utility classes with implementations of such patterns.

 ## Essential Patterns